ChainlinkResources/docs/source/includes/goldmine/_wallets.md

 }
 ```

-Creates a custodial `Wallet` (signing identity) capable of storing cryptocurrencies and tokens native to a specific `Network`.
+Creates a custodial `Wallet` (also referred to as a signing identity) capable of storing cryptocurrencies and tokens and signing transactions native to a specific `Network`.

-## Wallet Details
+## Retrieve Wallet Details

 ```shell
 curl -i \